 Examples of transformation

 In this session we want to share projects and stories of transformative action across the world.
 Together we can learn from each other and make our planet healthier.
-We invite you to tell us about your project.
-If you would like to present your local transformation project in this lecture, please use this form.

 Knowledge needs to be put into action.
 And here we go!
 In our last lecture we will give you the space to present your project for a healthy planet.
 By inspiring each other we will bring our work to the next level.